m-sanjai-183/LeetCode-Journey/Day 1 - Linked List Cycle/Notes.md

-Notes - Linked List Cycle
+Notes — Linked List Cycle

-Main Idea
+🧠 Main Idea

 We use two pointers:

 slow → moves 1 step
 fast → moves 2 steps

-Why it works
+💡 Why It Works

 If the linked list has a cycle, the fast pointer will eventually catch the slow pointer.

 If there is no cycle, fast will reach null.

-Important Condition
+⚠️ Important Condition

 while (fast != null && fast.next != null)

-This prevents NullPointerException.
+This prevents a NullPointerException.

-Steps
+🔄 Steps

 Set slow = head.
 Set fast = head.
 Move slow by one step.
 Move fast by two steps.
 If slow == fast, return true.
 If the loop ends, return false.

-Example
+🧪 Example

 3 → 2 → 0 → -4
     ↑         ↓